garden-io/garden/docs/reference/module-types/terraform.md

 ## Description

-Resolves a Terraform stack and either applies it automatically (if `autoApply: true`) or errors when the stack resources are not up-to-date.
+Resolves a Terraform stack and either applies it automatically (if `autoApply: true`) or warns when the stack resources are not up-to-date.

+**Note: It is not recommended to set `autoApply` to `true` for any production or shared environments, since this may result in accidental or conflicting changes to the stack.** Instead, it is recommended to manually plan and apply using the provided plugin commands.
+Run `garden plugins terraform` for details.

-Stack outputs are made available as service outputs, that can be referenced by other modules under `\${runtime.services.<module-name>.outputs.<key>}`.
+Stack outputs are made available as service outputs, that can be referenced by other modules under `${runtime.services.<module-name>.outputs.<key>}`.
 You can template in those values as e.g. command arguments or environment variables for other services.

 Note that you can also declare a Terraform root in the `terraform` provider configuration by setting the `initRoot` parameter.
-This may be preferable if you need the outputs of the Terraform stack to be available to other provider configurations, e.g. if you spin up an environment with the Terraform provider, and then use outputs from that to configure another provider or other modules via `\${providers.terraform.outputs.<key>}` template strings.
+This may be preferable if you need the outputs of the Terraform stack to be available to other provider configurations, e.g. if you spin up an environment with the Terraform provider, and then use outputs from that to configure another provider or other modules via `${providers.terraform.outputs.<key>}` template strings.

 See the [Terraform guide](https://docs.garden.io/advanced/terraform) for a high-level introduction to the `terraform` provider.

 Below is the full schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../guides/configuration-files.md).